syueqiao/syueqiao/README.md

 @syueqiao (Jess)

 Hon.
 BSc. in Microbiology and Immunology @ UBC.
-Interested in high-throughput biological data and how to analyze it (semi-R newbie).
+Interested in high-throughput biological data and how to analyze it (R newbie).

 🐢I can be reached at jess0773[at]student.ubc.ca🐢